T.I.'s Daughter Unfollows Him and Her Family After His Comments About Her Hymen

 While the exact timing of the social media move is unclear, some speculate it came after the 39-year-old rapper said he attends the 18-year-old celebrity's gynecologist appointments to "check her hymen."

-According to Hollywood Unlocked, Dejah also isn't following Tiny or Zonbnique Pullins.
+According to Hollywood Unlocked, Deyjah also isn't following Tiny or Zonbnique Pullins.

 While Deyjah has yet to publicly address her father's remarks, she recently liked a series of tweets calling her father's actions "disgusting," "possessive" and "controlling."
 She also tweeted, "I loveeeeeee yalllllll" and received an outpouring of support from her fans.